awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

 ## 3.3.
 Building Media Insights (the application) from source code

-MIE (the framework) must be installed in your AWS account before installing this  application.
-The following commands will build and deploy this application with a prebuilt version of the most recent MIE release.
+MIE (the framework) must be installed in your AWS account before installing the Media Insights front-end application.
+The following commands will build and deploy the Media Insights front-end application with a prebuilt version of the most recent MIE release.
 Be sure to define values for `EMAIL`, `WEBAPP_STACK_NAME`, and `REGION` first.

 ```
 EMAIL=[specify your email]